catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/huszar_hippocampus_dynamics/notes.md

 ## Todo
 * In the paper the birthdates are marked as: E13.5, E14.5, E15.5, and E16.5
 This means embrionic age (E) apparently.
-How does it track with the recent changes on age representation on nwb
+How does it track with the recent changes on age representation on nwb.
+Here, maybe use gestational age.
 * The matlab files do not seem to contain a `sessionInfo` which is a requirement for using `CellExplorerSortingExtractor` from spikeinterface.
 Maybe they change the way that they do it, maybe it is lost.
 Probably better to ask them.
 In case they don't, it should be straighforward to roll a new sorting extractor for this dataset.